dgahagan/CovidFaceShield/README.md

 ### Important Notice!

-These sheilds are not manufactured in a sterile environment!
+These shields are not manufactured in a sterile environment!
 While all possible measures have been taken to keep them clean as possible they are being built on my workbench at home.
 Please take the proper precautions listed below.

 Here is a guide on how to properly sterilize the Face Shields before use: [Prusa Face Shield disinfection](https://help.prusa3d.com/en/article/prusa-face-shield-disinfection_125457)